A multi-modal approach for identifying schizophrenia using cross-modal attention: Methodology

 \subsection{Multi-modal model architecture}

 We investigated various multi-modal models by fusing pairs of all the available modalities to check how the better-performing modalities improve the performance of the classifier in the multi-modal setup.
 We created a multi-modal model (see Fig. \ref{fig:multi}) which gets the stacked session-level audio and video features, along with the tokenized transcribed text of the session as inputs.
 The model comprises CNN branches to process the audio and video features while a HAN branch was used to process the textual features before fusing.
-Then all three modalities are sent through self-attention layers, concatenated together, and sent through a cross-modal attention layer which is finally sent through fully connected layers to produce the session-level multimodal classification output.
+Then all three modalities are sent through self-attention layers, concatenated together, and sent through a cross-modal attention layer which is finally passed through fully connected layers to produce the session-level multi-modal classification output.
+An ablation study was also carried out for the multi-modal architecture to validate the contribution of different attention mechanisms used in the model.